 The result is the original US States layer split with 4 equal parts of each state.

-There are a few existing QGIS plugins that can also help with the polygon division task:
+There are a few existing QGIS plugins and methods that can also help with the polygon division task:

 - Cadastral Divisions Plugin: If you are looking to split land parcels, this plugin can interactively help you find the correct divisions.